MrBruz/Tiresias_Backend/README.md

 # Tiresias_Backend

+## IMPORTANT, WORK ON THIS WILL NOW BE WINDING DOWN SINCE I WILL BE COLABERATING MY EFFORTS WITH HELPING DEVELOP "ONIONR"
+## ALSO THE BOOTSTRAP SERVER(HOSTED ON MY SPARE LAPTOP) IS NOW OFFLINE.
+FOR TESTING YOU WILL NEED TO HARDCODE YOUR OWN BOOTSTRAP SERVERS IP

 #### Repo for my work on the tiresias(backend part) project.
 Currently unfinished but feel free to have a look.
 ## Current Status: Alpha
 ### Most of core features of this program works but not all features have been added and documentation may be scarse.